 15. Pick your own fruit

-They have 20 different fruits and vegetables to choose from, including raspberries and sweetcorn.
+Head out to Cockfosters in Zone 5 and the rural retreat of Parkside Farm between June and October.
+They have 20 different fruits and vegetables to pick, including raspberries and sweetcorn.
 If you don’t fancy any bending or crouching, they even have special table-top strawberries to pick.

 17. Settle into a beer garden